Murder of Ankita Bhandari: Related individuals

+In late December, actor Urmila Sanawar, who claimed to be the second wife of former BJP MLA Suresh Rathore, had released videos and an audio recording linking BJP leader Dushyant Kumar Gautam as the VIP who wanted the "special services".
+Gautam filed a defamation petition against Sanawar and Rathore, as well as the Congress, Aam Aadmi Party, and various X users, for falsely linking him to the murder.

-Arrest of Journalist Ashutosh Negi
+Arrest of journalist Ashutosh Negi

-A writ petition filed in the Uttarakhand high court by journalist Ashutosh Negi, an independent journalist and Jago Uttarakhand editor, from Ankita's village along with Ankita's parents in October, had pleaded for a CBI investigation.
-In the writ petition they had raised doubts about the SIT investigation being biased, pointing to the failure to recover the CCTV footage and phone of the accused Pulkit, and asked for protection for Negi and the key witnesses in the case, because of threats received.
-However, the court in its order of December 21 dismissed this plea.
+A writ petition filed in the Uttarakhand High Court by journalist Ashutosh Negi, an independent journalist and Jago Uttarakhand editor, had pleaded for a CBI investigation.
+In the writ petition, they had raised doubts about the SIT investigation being biased, pointing to the failure to recover the CCTV footage and phone of the accused Arya, and asked for protection for Negi and the key witnesses in the case, because of threats received.
+However, the court in its order of 21 December dismissed this plea.

-From this point forth Negi was involved in the active coverage of the case and its aftermath.
+From this point forth, Negi was involved in the active coverage of the case and its aftermath.
 Negi gained a subdued reputation within the state for consistently attempting to secure justice for Bhandari's case, having proved himself a vocal critic of the so far unsuccessful investigative forces.

-On 5 March 2024, Uttarakhand Police arrested Ashutosh Negi, based on a complaint lodged by a Pauri Garhwal resident under Sections of the SC/ST (Prevention of Atrocities) Act.
-Uttarakhand DGP Abhinav Kumar from Kotdwar in a statement to the press: “The intentions of so-called social activists like Ashutosh Negi are suspected.
+On 5 March 2024, Uttarakhand Police arrested Negi, based on a complaint lodged by a Pauri Garhwal resident under Sections of the SC/ST (Prevention of Atrocities) Act.
+Uttarakhand DGP Abhinav Kumar from Kotdwar in a statement to the press: "The intentions of so-called social activists like Ashutosh Negi are suspected.
 Their agenda does not align with seeking justice for our daughter but rather aims to sow anarchy and discord in society.
-We are also investigating Negi's activities, which appear to be part of a conspiracy, and strict action will be taken if we find any evidence".
+We are also investigating Negi's activities, which appear to be part of a conspiracy, and strict action will be taken if we find any evidence."

 Conviction of Pulkit Arya

-On May 30, 2025, the Additional District and Sessions Judge Court in Kotdwar, Uttarakhand, convicted Pulkit Arya, owner of Vanantra Resort and son of expelled BJP leader Vinod Arya, along with his associates Saurabh Bhaskar and Ankit Gupta, for the murder of 19-year-old receptionist Ankita Bhandari.
+On 30 May 2025, the Additional District and Sessions Judge Court in Kotdwar, Uttarakhand, convicted Pulkit Arya, Saurabh Bhaskar, and Ankit Gupta for the murder of Ankita Bhandari.
 The court found them guilty under Indian Penal Code Sections 302 (murder), 354 (assault or criminal force to woman with intent to outrage her modesty), and 120B (criminal conspiracy).

-The prosecution presented a 500-page chargesheet and examined 47 witnesses during the trial.
+The prosecution presented a 500-page charge sheet and examined 47 witnesses during the trial.
 The case garnered widespread attention due to the political connections of the main accused and led to public outcry across Uttarakhand.
-Ankita's mother has publicly demanded the death penalty for the convicts.
+Bhandari's mother has publicly demanded the death penalty for the convicts.
 Sentencing is pending.